 Volunteers are the core of Oakland’s community and can help the Center promote its mission.
-A group of volunteers have been screened and cleared through HR but will not be brought to the building until such time it is deemed safe.
-There is potential for remote duties, such as research, design, letter writing, community outreach and more.
-In the future, on-site duties will include greeting visitors, answering questions, folding brochures and collating mailings, data entry, and special projects and events.
+On-site duties include greeting visitors, answering questions, historical research and design, community outreach, folding brochures and collating mailings, data entry, and special projects and events.

 To request an application, email email@example.com.

 Gabby holds a master’s degree in Museum Studies, and most recently served as Exhibition Support Specialist at the Orange County Regional History Center, where her responsibilities included research and writing exhibition copy, exhibition design and fabrication, collections cataloging, and development and production of programming and events related to exhibitions.
 Prior, Gabby worked as a curatorial aide at U.S. Capitol Visitor Center and as a student, was a Bowley Scholar at the James Monroe Museum and Memorial Library, working with staff on exhibition design and maintenance, collections management, artifact research, and administrative activities.
 She comes to Oakland with an enthusiasm for small town culture, history, the arts, and furthering positive community engagement.